BrockDSL/Making-Function-in-R/README.md

 ![Source Button Location](image1.png)

  - Rename your project by clicking on the name at the top.
-Name it whatever you like (eg. "Intro to R Workshop")
+Name it whatever you like (eg. "Making Function with R Workshop")

 ![Title Change](image2.png)